 [7th May 2018]

-This article was originally published on my old website ‘Electric Lemonade Photography’ in January 2016.
+This article was originally published on my old website ‘Electric Lemonade Photography’ in January 2016 and is an account of my ‘real world’ experiences with the Fuji 55-200 lens rather than a review.

 During the 15 or so years I shot motorsport professionally I always used fast aperture telephoto lenses including a 70-200mm f2.8, 300mm f2.8, 600mm f4 etc.